LuckyJimJD/CivilProcedure/notes/GrableExplanation.md

 - The federal issues arise only as counterfactual hypotheticals: what would have happened if the attorney had done something different?
 - Uniform interpretation and application of federal patent law, in cases where rights under that law are actually at stake, is ensured by exclusive federal jurisdiction over patent claims (i.e. not only do federal courts have jurisdiction over those claims, because they arise under the federal patent statute, but state courts may not hear those claims at all).
 - Parties asserting rights under federal patent law have a private right of action in federal court.
-- Malpractice claims based on an attorney’s conduct in a federal patent suit don’t sufficiently implicate the rights or interests governed by federal patent law to warrant a federal forum, and allowing state courts to decide those malpractice claims won’t interfere with the exclusive federal jurisdiction over patent claims themselves.
+- Malpractice claims based on an attorney’s conduct in a federal patent suit don’t really affect the rights or interests governed by federal patent law (Minton's patent remains invalid, regardless of what happens in the malpractice case), and allowing state courts to decide those malpractice claims won’t interfere with the exclusive federal jurisdiction over patent claims themselves.